Wastewater Surcharge Program

-The Wastewater Surcharge Program bills business customers, in addition to regular wastewater services charges, when lab tests show they are releasing extra strength wastewater into the wastewater system.
-This aims to ensure fairness and equity among these businesses and demonstrates the shared responsibility between them and The City of Calgary to protect our rivers and wastewater infrastructure.
+The Wastewater Surcharge Program bills business customers (in addition to regular wastewater services charges) when lab tests show that a business is releasing extra strength wastewater into the wastewater system.
+This program aims to ensure fairness and equity among businesses producing extra strength wastewater effluent and demonstrate the shared responsibility between them and The City of Calgary to protect our rivers and wastewater infrastructure.

 The Wastewater Surcharge Program aims to: